dpc10ster/RJafrocBook/docs/10-ORH-analysis.md

 ```

 How does this compare to `RJafroc` `FRRC` analysis using the `StSignificanceTesting` function?
-TBA: the code has chisq not F; need to reconcile
+TBA: the code has chisq not F; need to reconcile:

  ```r